 In 1972, Time Magazine had published a photo a man behind bars in Pakistan, and the family of one of the Indian POW had immediately recognised him.
 In the same year, a local Pakistani paper had published another photo an infantry officer kept in a Pakistani jail.

-In the biography of Benazir Bhutto, British historian Victoria Schoffield wrote that a Pakistani lawyer had been told that Indian prisoners of war “from the 1971 conflict” were kept in Kot Lakhpat prison in Lahore.
+In the book ‘Bhutto – Trial and Execution’, British historian Victoria Schoffield wrote that a Pakistani lawyer had been told that Indian prisoners of war “from the 1971 conflict” were kept in Kot Lakhpat prison in Lahore.
 They could be heard screaming from behind a wall, according to an eyewitness account from within the prison.

 The Pakistani media also had reported the capture of the prisoners during the war.
 On 13th December 1971, the MiG-21 of Wing Commander Hersern Gill was shot down in Pakistan.
 The next day, a military spokesperson had claimed on radio that an ace Indian pilot had been captured.
 Gill’s plane was hit by ground fire, but he managed to glide down to a safe landing, after which he was captured.
 While Dhaka based English paper Sunday Observer had reported on 5th December 1971 that Pakistan had captured 5 pilots alive.